Christopher S. Bond Bridge (Kansas City, Missouri)

 The Christopher S. Bond Bridge in Kansas City, Missouri (often referred to as the New Paseo Bridge) is a cable-stayed bridge across the Missouri River.
-It carries I-29/I-35/US 71.
-The bridge opened to limited traffic on September 27, 2010 and all lanes opened on December 18, 2010.
-The Bond bridge is a replacement for the Paseo Bridge.
+It carries Interstates 29 and 35, and U.S. Route 71.
+The bridge opened in 2010, replacing the Paseo Bridge.

 The bridge is named for Christopher "Kit" Bond, the former Missouri Governor and United States Senator.

+Description

+The new Christopher S. Bond Missouri River Bridge is a dual-span cable-stayed bridge, anchored by a 260 ft tall delta-shaped pylon.
+The pylon rises 316 ft above the Missouri River.